wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/authors/admin/_index.md

 He received his PhD from Eindhoven University of Technology (TU/e) in 2020, working with Prof. René Janssen.
 He then carried out postdoctoral research at TU/e and the University of Toronto with Prof. Edward Sargent, before joining the University of Oxford in 2023 as a UKRI-funded Marie Curie Fellow in Prof. Henry Snaith's group.

 At SCUT, his group develops new materials, interfaces, fabrication strategies, and device concepts for high-performance multilayer optoelectronics.
-Current research directions include multijunction photovoltaics, scalable solution- and vacuum-based thin-film processing, and emerging device platforms for energy and light technologies.
+Current research directions include multijunction photovoltaics, scalable solution- and vacuum-based thin-film processing, and emerging platforms for light and energy conversion.